johsteffens/tbman/README.md

 as typical in some conventional memory managers), it cannot be altered or destroyed by a faulty memory override in user space.
 Hence, specific software bugs such as using a dangling pointer (pointer to already collected memory) or writing past allocated space, are less likely to affect manager's integrity.
-(Such bugs still affect the integity of your program, though.).
+(Such bugs still affect the integrity of your program, though.).

 The design ensures very low latency for allocation and collection and it gives this manager its name: tbman = token-block-manager.